Ureteric Stent Information Double J Stent

 What symptoms will you notice?

 This tube has curls at either end which keeps the stent from moving.
-The lower curl can irritate the bladder and make you feel the need to go to the toilet all the time to empty your bladder.
-It can also cause moderate discomfort in the kidney region on urination, and at times you may notice blood in the urine.
+The lower curl can irritate the bladder and make you feel the need to constantly go to the toilet to empty your bladder.
+It can also cause discomfort in the kidney region on urination, and at times you may notice blood in the urine.

 None of these symptoms are harmful and your body gets use to the stent over time.
 Simple analgesics may be helpful in controlling the discomfort (Panadol or Nurofen).
 These symptoms resolve after stent removal.

 What if there is a string tether present?